More Airliners at Haneda Airport

 The Haneda Airport planespotting experience

 My first time at Haneda Airport wasn’t perfect.
 The photos had overcast skies.
-This time, I hoped to see some blue.
+This time, I wanted to see blue.
 My other goal was to catch the airliners landing in the early evening.
 Those pictures were my ultimate target.
 Yes, I set my sights high.

-I have to admit that I am still very much in the learning phase here.
+I admit that I am still in the learning phase here.
 There are so many things about plane photography (i.e., plane spotting) I don’t know.
 One of the most important is composition.

 I’ve visited some new sites since I took these photos.
 There are parks like Jonanjima and Keihinjima Tsubasa.
 They are good.
 You’ll find links to those places below.